stLoiz/react-project-burger-builder/README.md

   - Thunk middlware to be able to run asynchronous code in actions
   - Authentication using localstorage
 - Testing using jest and enzyme
-- The best practises for optimization in React
+- The best practices for optimization in React

 ### What are the main functionalities of this project?
 The user can: